BackofenLab/RNAProt/README.md

 #### Repeat region annotation

 Repeat region annotation (`--rra` option) can also be added to the binding regions, analogously to other region type annotations.
-This information is derived directly from the 2bit formatted genomic sequence file, where repeat regions identified by RepeatMasker and Tandem Repeats Finder are stored in lowercase letters.
+This information is derived directly from the 2bit formatted genomic sequence file supplied by `--gen`, where repeat regions identified by RepeatMasker and Tandem Repeats Finder are stored in lowercase letters.

+#### User-defined region annotations

+User-defined features in the form of region information (BED) for annotating transcript or genomic input regions can also be supplied.
+For this `rnaprot gt` and `rnaprot gp` require a table file with a specific format (feature ID, BED file path, feature type) provided via `--feat-in`.
+The table format is described in the [Inputs](#inputs) section below. `rnaprot gt` also offers two additional options for one-hot encoding and feature normalization (see mode options `--feat-in-1h` and `--feat-in-norm`).

 ### Inputs

-GraphProt2 requires at least three inputs: a set of RBP binding sites (BED or FASTA format), a genomic sequence file (.2bit format), and a genomic annotations file (GTF format).
+RNAProt requires at least three inputs: a set of RBP binding sites (BED or FASTA format), a genomic sequence file (.2bit format), and a genomic annotations file (GTF format).
 Additional input files include BED files (negative sites or regions for masking), conservation scores in bigWig format, transcript lists, or custom base pair information.

 #### Binding sites